-Emissions of SO2 are based on the sulphur content of the fuel.
-Values for SO2 vary annually as the sulphur-content of fuels change and are calculated every year for gasoline and gas oil and officially communicated to the European Commission in the framework of the European Directives on fuel quality; these figures are also published by the refineries industrial association (UNEM, several years).
+Emissions of SO_2 are based on the sulphur content of the fuel.
+Values for SO_2 vary annually as the sulphur-content of fuels change and are calculated every year for gasoline and gas oil and officially communicated to the European Commission in the framework of the European Directives on fuel quality; these figures are also published by the refineries industrial association (UNEM, several years).
 Fuel specifications for gasoline, diesel fuel and LPG, derive from ad hoc studies about the properties of transportation fuels sold in Italy and whose results are representative and applicable with reference to three different time phases: 1990 - 1999; 2000 - 2012; 2013 - 2019; since 2020 (Innovhub - Fuel Experimental Station surveys, several years).
+In particular the results obtained for biodiesel in 2020 have been used to update the entire fuel specifications historical series (previously, in the absence of country specific parameters, Eurostat Energy Balance parameters were used).

 As regards natural gas, the national market is characterized by the commercialisation of gases with different chemical composition in variable quantities from one year to the other.
 Each year the quantities of natural gas imported or produced in Italy are published on the web: https://dgsaie.mise.gov.it/bilancio-gas-naturale (Ministry of Environment, Ministry of Industry, several years).

 In Italy, biodiesel, biogasoline and biogas are used in road transportation and the respective emissions have been estimated in the Inventory.
-As regards biodiesel and biogasoline, almost all the commercial gasoline is practically still substantially an E0 (in 2021 the share of biogasoline is 0.4%, respect to the total road gasoline consumption), while the distributed diesel reaches up to 5-7% by volume of biodiesel in diesel fuel (in 2021 the share of biodiesel is 6.1%, respect to the total road diesel consumption).
+As regards biodiesel and biogasoline, almost all the commercial gasoline is practically still substantially an E0 (in 2022 the share of biogasoline is 0.4%, respect to the total road gasoline consumption), while the distributed diesel reaches up to 5-7% by volume of biodiesel in diesel fuel (in 2022 the share of biodiesel is 5.8%, respect to the total road diesel consumption).
 That is because Italian producers/refineries have decided since the beginning of the introduction of the obligations on biofuels to focus on biodiesel rather than on ethanol to comply with the European/Italian obligations to introduce bio-fuels on the market.
 Biogasoline represents to date a minimum percentage out of the total gasoline including biogasoline consumption.
 According to the Renewable energy Directive (2009/28/EC) the amount of biogasoline reported in the Energy balance is equal to the renewable part of the fuel, calculated as the 37% of the total volume placed on the market.
 Biodiesel has been tested since 1994 to 1996 before entering in production since 1998.
-Moreover biogas road consumption has been taken into account in the Inventory, representing about 11% and 16% of total road natural gas consumption in 2020 and in 2021 respectively.
-It is reported since year 2020 in the IEA -Eurostat - UNECE Energy Questionnaire (as element not covered by Regulation EC No 1099/2008 on energy statistics, therefore it is not mandatory for Countries to transmit it to Eurostat).
+Moreover biogas road consumption has been taken into account in the Inventory, representing about 11%, 15% and 26% of total road natural gas consumption in 2020, 2021 and 2022 respectively.
+It is reported since year 2020 in the IEA - Eurostat - UNECE Energy Questionnaire (as element not covered by Regulation EC No 1099/2008 on energy statistics, therefore it is not mandatory for Countries to transmit it to Eurostat).

-Emissions of heavy metals are estimated on the basis of data regarding the fuel and lubricant content and the engine wear; as reported in the EMEP/EEA Emission Inventory Guidebook 2019, these apparent fuel metal content factors originate from the work of Winther and Slentø, 2010, and have been reviewed by the TFEIP expert panel in transport and because of the scarce available information, the uncertainty in the estimate of these values is still considered quite high.
+Emissions of heavy metals are estimated on the basis of data regarding the fuel and lubricant content and the engine wear; as reported in the EMEP/EEA Emission Inventory Guidebook 2023, these apparent fuel metal content factors originate from the work of Winther and Slentø, 2010, and have been reviewed by the TFEIP expert panel in transport and because of the scarce available information, the uncertainty in the estimate of these values is still considered quite high.
 In COPERT model heavy metals emission factors have been then updated focusing on the distinction between exhaust and non exhaust share.
-Non exhaust emissions of PAHs have also been estimated on the basis of brake and tyres debris-bound values resulting from the EMEP/EEA guidebook 2019.
+Non exhaust emissions of PAHs have also been estimated on the basis of brake and tyres debris-bound values resulting from the EMEP/EEA guidebook 2023.